-I spent the last four days exploring the island of Barbados working on a project with Expedia to discover the best Barbados restaurants and a local view on what made the island so special.
+I spent the last four days exploring the island of Barbados working on a project to discover the best Barbados restaurants and a local view on what made the island so special.

 I’ve traveled to a lot of places that depend on tourism for their economy and people are friendly everywhere.
 But sincerity is something you can’t manufacture.